Jeremy casts spells in between his careers as a chemical analyst and campus manager.

 I love Magic, but no game is perfect.
 The cards can be expensive, the rules take time to learn, some cards that need to be banned are surprisingly unrestricted, and new releases mean constantly having to tweak your deck (although you could argue that's a good thing).

-15. How to play Magic: The Gathering?
+15. How do you play Magic: The Gathering?

 For beginners, I'd recommend watching a tutorial or having an experienced player help you, but basically the game boils down to playing land cards to tap for mana and spending that mana to cast "spells" (cards).
 The converted mana cost of a card can be found by adding together the symbols in its upper-right corner.